Naval Support Activity Saratoga Springs

 Naval Support Activity Saratoga Springs (NSA Saratoga Springs) is a base of the United States Navy that is located in Saratoga County in Upstate New York.
-Its mission is to provide support services to naval assets within the New York Capitol region as well as those in neighboring Connecticut and Massachusetts.
+Its mission is to provide support services to naval assets within the New York Capital region as well as those in neighboring Connecticut and Massachusetts.
 Primarily however, it serves the Naval Nuclear Power Training Command students and staff that are located just 7 mi west in nearby Ballston Spa.

 History

 NSA Saratoga Springs traces its origin to the establishment of Naval Administrative Unit (NAU) Scotia, NY in 1974 to support the Navy’s nuclear power operations in Ballston Spa, NY.
 NAU Scotia eventually was moved to Saratoga Springs, NY and renamed Naval Support Unit (NSU) Saratoga Springs in 1999.
 The command changed its name to its current iteration when it became aligned under Commander, Navy Installations Command and Navy Region Mid-Atlantic in 2010.